otigon/Foundry-Macros/README.md

 Note that the file paths are set for the PATREON version.
 Simply edit the file location in the macro if using the free version.
 The proper location to edit is anywhere the animation file location is referenced in the macro, 95% that will be towards the top of the code.
 Some simpler codes call it directly towards the middle in the spell animation definition.

+Here are a few examples of how the file is named in these macros:

 Simple Macros designed for use with FXMaster and MIDI-QOL Modules in Foundry VTT, and some for Token Magic Effects application.
 Some of these are not mine, I've just scavenged and modified others code work.
 Scaling could use some tweaks, but they'll play nice on most normal grid sizes in Foundry VTT.